swiftlang/swift-evolution/proposals/NNNN-retroactive-protocol-refinement.md

 ## Source compatibility

-This is an additive feature that has a syntax which while it follows of the norms of extensions in the Swift language it is currently not permitted.
+This is an additive feature that has a syntax which while it follows the norms of extensions in the Swift language it is currently not permitted.
 Therefore, there is no effect on source compatibility.

 ## Effect on ABI stability